bruhtus/bruhtus.github.io/content/posts/flashing-skeletyl-keyboard-with-miryoku-layout.md

 If there's no error, we can use our skeletyl keyboard with miryoku layout after the flashing process finish.
 If there's an error, you might want to take a look at miryoku discussion or issue on github.

+If the skeletyl keyboard is not usable after booting up the computer, we can add `#define USB_VBUS_PIN GP19` in file `keyboards/bastardkb/skeletyl/v2/splinky_3/config.h`.
+Defining `USB_VBUS_PIN` will allow us to tell the controller whether it's master or slave right away, resulting in immediate boot for both sides.
+After defining `USB_VBUS_PIN`, we can flashing both side of the keyboard again using the command above.

 All right, that's it.
 See you next time!